-The power series (i.e, analytic functions) may also be easily integrated, term by term.
-Newton took full advantage of this property of the analytic function and used the analytic series (Taylor series) to solve many problems, especially for working out integrals, allowing him to solve DEs.
+The complex analytic power series (i.e, complex analytic functions) may also be integrated, term by term, since series) to solve many problems, especially for working out integrals, allowing him to solve DEs.
 To fully understand the theory of differential equations (DE), one must master single valued analytic functions and their analytic power series.